itpastorn/programmering-1-med-js/javascript-quirks.markdown

         writable: true
     });

-The egal function will be vailable as an operator as well:
+The egal function will be vailable as an operator as well (but that can't be backported):

     if ( foo is bar ) {
         // We can reliably know that foo is identical to bar even if both are NaN